DerWeh/gftools/docs/source/getting-started.rst

 ---------------------

 `gftool`
-   * collection of non-interacting Green's functions and spectral functions, see also the `~gftool.lattice` submodule.
+   * Collection of non-interacting Green's functions and spectral functions, see also the `~gftool.lattice` submodule.
-   * utility functions like Matsubara frequencies and Fermi functions.
+   * Utility functions like Matsubara frequencies and Fermi functions.
-   * reliable calculation of particle numbers via Matsubara sums
+   * Reliable calculation of particle numbers via Matsubara sums.

 `~gftool.cpa`/`~gftool.beb`
-   * single site approximation to disorder
+   * Single site approximation to disorder.
-   * diagonal disorder only (CPA) and diagonal and off-diagonal (BEB)
+   * Diagonal disorder only (CPA) and diagonal and off-diagonal (BEB).
-   * average local Green's function and component Green's functions
+   * Average local Green's function and component Green's functions.

 `~gftool.fourier`
-   * Fourier transforms from Matsubara frequencies to imaginary time and back, including the handling of high-frequencies moments (especially important for transforms from Matsubara to imaginary time)
+   * Fourier transforms from Matsubara frequencies to imaginary time and back, including the handling of high-frequencies moments (especially important for transforms from Matsubara to imaginary time).
-   * Laplace transform from real times to complex frequencies
+   * Laplace transform from real times to complex frequencies.

 `~gftool.matrix`
-   * helper for Green's functions in matrix form
+   * Helper for Green's functions in matrix form.

 `~gftool.pade`
+   * Analytic continuation via the Padé algorithm.

+     - Calculates a rational polynomial as interpolation of the data points.
+     - Note: the module is out-dated, so it's not well documented at a bit awkward to use.
+Consider using `~gftool.polepade` instead.

+`~gftool.polepade`
-   * analytic continuation via the Padé algorithm
+   * Analytic continuation via a pole-based variant of the Padé algorithm.

+     - Based on explicit calculation of the pole in a least-squares sense.
+     - Allows including uncertainties as weights.

+`~gftool.siam`
+   * Basic Green's functions for the non-interacting Single Impurity Anderson model.

 Installation